Kidpower Comprehensive Curriculum Teaching Books

 The six new books in our Kidpower Teaching Book series make it easy and fun for educators, parents, and other adult leaders to use our “People Safety” curriculum with children and youth in their classrooms, youth programs, and families.
 (Stay tuned for our school and organizational packages that will include training for professionals to effectively teach and practice skills to keep kids safe.)

 Each book contains cartoon-illustrated lessons from Kidpower’s exceptional curriculum with explanations, stories, skill practice coaching guides, and Kidpower Safety Signals.
 Each book in the series presents set of social-emotional skills that can prevent most bullying, abuse, kidnapping, and other violence in ways that are age-appropriate, upbeat, emotionally safe, inclusive of kids with disabilities – and not scary.
 These People Safety skills also help young people to develop strong relationships that enrich their lives.
-The six books are now available for $25 each on Amazon.
+The six books are now available on Amazon.
 Each of the six books in the series can stand on its own, as well as be used in combination with the other Teaching Books.
 Here are the new titles:

 Book 1.
 Use Your Power To Prevent and Stop Trouble: How to use your body and voice to take charge of your safety